shysudo/url_shortener/README.md

 # url_shortener

-  This is a bare-bones example of "url_shortener" application providing a REST API's to shortening the url's.
+  This is a bare-bones example of "url_shortener" application providing a REST API's to shortening the url.

 ## Build Application